 He’s wearing a fedora and a suit, and he has to file paperwork and reports which he can’t stand doing.
 In his life you can trace part of the story of the modern United States.
 When he began his career, the frontier lawman—the cowboy lawman—was very popular in literature, especially in novels.
 And then, by the 1920s, there’s a new figure emerging in literature and culture which is the ‘G-man,’ the FBI agent.

-How does the nature of the true crime beast change when the story involves and relates to the memories of people who are still alive, as opposed to being drawn from a historical record, where the accused and the victims—or the victims’ families—can’t react to new evidence or theories?
+How does the nature of true crime books change when the story involves and relates to the memories of people who are still alive, as opposed to being drawn from a historical record, where the accused and the victims—or the victims’ families—can’t react to new evidence or theories?
 Does it make you feel like you need to dampen your novelistic flourishes?

 In general, I try to be pretty minimalistic when describing crimes.
 My hope is to be respectful of the story and faithful to it.
 I try to just get myself out of the way.
 One of the reasons I remember liking The Executioner’s Song was because it had that minimalistic approach.
 And I don’t think that the approach should change whether it’s writing about crimes in the past or in the present.
 I’ve written about both types: with the story about the execution of Cameron Todd Willingham, he was not alive when I was working on the story, but family members were, as well as the prosecutor and many of the detectives.
 This required enormous sensitivity.
 But even with a historical case like the Osage murders, I tracked down many of the descendants of both the killers and the victims.
 And, speaking to them, you realize how the impact of crimes can effect generations.
 The descendants gave me a sense of how the past still lives in the present.
 So, in some ways, it felt no less alive to me.

-Your last book is The Art of Political Murder: Who Killed the Bishop? by Francisco Goldman.
+Your last true crime book is The Art of Political Murder: Who Killed the Bishop? by Francisco Goldman.
 That continues very much in the political vein and it’s a gooey, multi-layered whodunit, beginning with the sudden murder of Juan José Gerardi Conedera, in Guatemala in 1998.
 Let’s set the scene.